picatz/GoEnumerator/README.md

 # GoEnumerator
-A tool wrote in GO for very fast pasive enumeration of a target
+A personal tool in GO for my usual first enumeration steps on a target

 ---
 Build for GNU/Linux